-1 Regional trails may pass through local parks along their route.
-The regional trails can enhance access

-2 to these local parks, and the parks may provide amenities for trail users.
-Because of this synergy, there

-- 3 may be a desire to incorporate these local parks into the regional trail corridor.
-However, these local - parks may not be regionally significant and may only serve a local audience.
-In determining whether an existing local park should become part of the regional trail corridor, the Council will evaluate the reguest - existing local park should become part of the regional trail corridor, the Council will evaluate the req in terms of its regional importance and whether the park itself serves a regional or local audience.

-As described in Chapter 3, the 2040 Regional Parks System Plan Map includes more than 700 miles of planned regional trails and regional trail search corridors throughout the region.
-Regional trails are one

-- 9 component of a more comprehensive bicycle and pedestrian network, which serves recreation and - 10 transportation purposes.
-To that end, future regional trail proposals need to be evaluated within a - 11 comprehensive, region-wide framework, most notably within the context of the Regional Bicycle - 12 Transportation Network.
-This framework will ensure that regional facilities are not duplicated. - 13 The Council will work with all the regional park implementing agencies to better integrate the regional - 14 trail network across jurisdictions and to assess the role of proposed regional trails with respect to the - 15 Regional Bicycle Transportation Network.
-Additionally, efforts will include a comprehensive evaluation - 16 of funding for the regional trail system.

-17 Siting and Acquisition - Strategy 5: Special recreation features
+- 1 aesthetic values of the wetlands enhance the trail user's experience and encourage best land-use - 2 practices, since the wetland could not be developed economically compared to "dry" land. - 3 Regional trails may pass through local parks along their route.
+The regional trails can enhance access - 4 to these local parks, and the parks may provide amenities for trail users.
+Because of this synergy, there - 5 may be a desire to incorporate these local parks into the regional trail corridor.
+However, these local - 6 parks may not be regionally significant and may only serve a local audience.
+In determining whether an - 7 existing local park should become part of the regional trail corridor, the Council will evaluate the request - 8 in terms of its regional importance and whether the park itself serves a regional or local audience. - 9 As described in Chapter 3, the 2040 Regional Parks System Plan Map includes more than 700 miles of - 10 planned regional trails and regional trail search corridors throughout the region.
+Regional trails are one - 11 component of a more comprehensive bicycle and pedestrian network, which serves recreation and - transportation purposes.
+To that end, future regional trail proposals need to be evaluated within a - 13 comprehensive, region-wide framework, most notably within the context of the Regional Bicycle - 14 Transportation Network.
+This framework will ensure that regional facilities are not duplicated. - 15 The Council will work with all the regional park implementing agencies to better integrate the regional - 16 trail network across jurisdictions and to assess the role of proposed regional trails with respect to the - 17 Regional Bicycle Transportation Network.
+Additionally, efforts will include a comprehensive evaluation - 18 of funding for the regional trail system. - 19 Siting and Acquisition Strategy 5: Special recreation features